 This neuropsychological assessment battery includes executive functioning performance tests and measures of other cognitive domains.
 It assesses inhibition, attention, and other skills through tasks such as the Statue and Animal Sorting measures.

 These are often used in clinical neuropsychology, educational psychology, and research settings to evaluate deficits associated with various conditions such as ADHD, traumatic brain injury, dementia, and developmental disorders.
-It’s important to interpret the results of these measures in the context of an individual’s overall cognitive functioning and clinical presentation.
+It’s essential to interpret the results of these measures in the context of an individual’s overall cognitive functioning and clinical presentation.

 Executive Functioning Assessments Process